naomi-pham/simple-notes/README.md

 # Simple notes

 Those who create take notes. `Simple notes` is a web application for you to take aesthetic notes of inspiring ideas.
+Not only that you can share notes to friends on twitter or send it to your email inbox for later review.

-It is avalable in both dark and light mode to lessen your eye strain at later time of the day.
-The app is also responsive so you can take notes wherever you are.
+The app is available in `dark` and `light` mode to lessen your eye strain at the later hours.
+It is also responsive so you can take notes wherever you are.

 ## Technology used: